Medical Evaluation Board and Physical Evaluation Board [M.E.B. and P.E.B.]

 Military members who are sick and/or injured face this process, which can result in the abrupt end of their military career, and questionable future compensation.
 Because of this, having an experienced and aggressive military law attorney on your side could be absolutely vital in these military disability cases.

 Because of the most recent changes to this system, we now primarily get involved in appeals to the service branch Board for Correction of Military Records (B.C.M.R.)
 When we do, the strength of the appeal is largely dependent upon professional medical support for the appellant’s position.
-Mr. Stevens is a civilian criminal defense attorney, former active duty military JAG lawyer, and former medical malpractice defense lawyer who exclusively practices military law and defends military members stationed around the world who are facing military trials, disciplinary actions, appeals, adverse actions, board hearings, and investigations.
+Mr. Stevens is a civilian criminal defense attorney, former active duty military JAG lawyer, and former medical malpractice defense lawyer who exclusively practices military law He defends military members stationed worldwide, providing legal representation in military trials, disciplinary actions, appeals, adverse actions, board hearings, and investigations as a seasoned court martial appeals lawyer.